revolist/revogrid-docs/kanban/use-cases/content-approvals.md

 ## Keep publishing governance in the host product

 The surrounding application owns assets, permissions, approvals, audit history, localization rules, and publishing.
-RevoGrid Kanban keeps those fields together in the workflow and reports proposed movement.
+RevoKanban keeps those fields together in the workflow and reports proposed movement.

 ## Evaluate with one real campaign